CivicActions/ssp-toolkit/docs/ssp.md

 Configuration and design of the development and production environments are hosted in the CivicActions Git repository.
 All documentation are strictly controlled regarding transportation and storage in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs.

-##### LINCS

-The LINCS Technology Project follows the guidelines and procedures within the overarching Department of Education policy documents for all federal acquisition of information technology equipment, software and services, Federal Acquisition Regulations (FAR) Part 39, “Acquisition of Information Technology.”
-Security requirements/specifications are included in information system acquisition contracts.
-The requirements in the information system acquisition contract permit updating security controls as new threat/vulnerabilities are identified and new technologies are implemented.
-The LINCS System and Services Acquisition Policy contains the process for determining acceptance criteria for all LINCS system software and services.
-The LINCS organization reviews and approves all acquisition contracts in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs.

-### SA-4 (10): Use Of Approved Piv Products

-##### LINCS

-CivicActions/LINCS and AWS describes this control as “not applicable”, as PIV credentials are not applicable to the LINCS system.
-Access and Authentication requirements for the LINCS system for internal CivicActions and customer are implemented under access management and enforcement (AC-2 and AC-3) and identification and authentication for all users (IA-2 and IA-8).
-It is the responsibiility of LINCS for implementation of PIV capability for authentication as required.

 ### SA-5: Information System Documentation

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system documentation.

-##### LINCS

-The Department maintains adequate documentation for the LINCS Technology Project system.
-The LINCS Technology Project system documentation is protected as required and made available to authorized personnel.
-Procedures for protecting system documentation include management in the private CivicActions Git repository and the publicly available documentation trees for Free and Open Source Software (FOSS).
-The documentation maintained for the LINCS Technology Project system includes:

-• System Security Plan (SSP) – this document
-• Configuration documentation
-• Incident Response and Contingency Plans
-• Rules of Behavior (Acceptable Use Policy)
-• FOSS Reference Manuals (Drupal, Moodle, GNU/Linux, Apache, MySQL, PHP, Postfix, etc.)

 #### a